ravic4/Fintech_Project/Project1/README.md

 ## **Recommendations for Mercado Libre going into 2030**
 ### **Expansion into the USA**
-#### For Mercado Libre to truly become a power house and draw in users for Fintech, it should continue to expand its operations into the United States of America and serve the hispnic community.
+#### For Mercado Libre to truly become a powerhouse and draw in users for Fintech, it should continue to expand its operations into the United States of America and serve the hispnic community.
 According to US Department of Health, the Hispanic/Latino community represents 18.9% of the US Population [Minority Health](https://minorityhealth.hhs.gov/hispaniclatino-health#:~:text=According%20to%202020%20Census%20data,the%20largest%20at%2061.6%20percent.).
 Mercado Libre could act as a bridge between LATAM and USA and foster the ecommerce transactions across americas.
 It's Fintech business and ecommerce synergies would entice SME's to hop on to Mercado Libre's fintech services and further strengthen Mercado Libre's competitive moat.
 <br>

 ### **Real-Estate Loans**